Willson Contreras Player Props: Cardinals vs. Marlins

-On Wednesday, Willson Contreras (hitting .389 in his past 10 games) and the St. Louis Cardinals play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
+On Thursday, Willson Contreras (.463 on-base percentage in past 10 games, 139 points above season-long percentage) and the St. Louis Cardinals play the Miami Marlins, whose starting pitcher will be Eury Perez.
 First pitch is at 6:40 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with a double) against the Marlins.
+In his most recent appearance, he had three hits (going 3-for-4 with a double and two RBI) against the Marlins.

 Willson Contreras Game Info & Props vs. the Marlins